Go to the Courses section

 Go to the Staff and students section

 At the beginning of your course, you will be assigned an Academic Advisor whose role is to offer you help and advice throughout your stay at University.
 This relationship is an important one since, in addition to academic guidance, your Academic Advisor is one person to turn to if you wish to talk about a variety of other issues, for example illness, family problems and career possibilities.

 Apart from getting to know one another, the other important function of this first meeting is to check your first-year programme.
-It will contain modules compulsory for your subject(s) and other non-compulsory modules.
-Many students wish to make minor changes at this stage and your Academic Advisor (or Student Support Coordinator) will help you to do this before the end of Week 0, either during Office Hours or the PIP Helpdesks as shown on your subject's Induction Timetable.
+It will contain modules compulsory for your subject(s); you will need to add other modules to your programme to make them up to the 8 required for first year.
+Your Academic Advisor can help you to decide which modules you want to take and you must do this before the end of Week 0.
+The

 Student Support Coordinators will run Module Registration Helpdesks as shown on your subject's

 Induction Timetable, to help you add the rest of your programme You must attend one of these drop in sessions to add the rest of your modules.